-In this world, the time span between the beginning of shippuden and the end of Madara's war is two years.

 Naruto eyes lit with a spark.
 "Do I get a cool sword and tattoo too?"

 "This isn't a game Naruto.
 This is the next best step for you and the village," The Hokage reprimanded.
 The truth of the matter, Naruto needed more experience before he could become Hokage, as proven when he allowed Sasuke to escape.
 "ANBU are ninja who protect the village from the shadows.
 They are given the toughest jobs so that our village can thrive in peace.
 This is a huge responsibility and one that has to be taken seriously."

-"I will," Naruto was jumping up and down.
+"I will," Naruto jumped up and down.
 He had always wondered what it would be like to be a part of the enigmatic ANBU unit.
-He never thought he'd actually be one, after all, he was still just a genin and ANBU was by invitation only.
+He never thought he'd actually be one, after all, he was technically still a genin and ANBU was by invitation only.

 Even some of the best and most talented Jounin were not cut out to be ANBU.
 The Hokage knew that.
 It took a special kind of person.